skgabriel/paracomet/README.md

 python >= 3.6  (I suggest using a virtual environment)

-Note: For now, code assumes that stories contain at most 5 sentences and models generate inferences for up to 5 sentence stories
+Note: For now, the code assumes that stories contain at most 5 sentences and models generate inferences for up to 5 sentence stories.

 #### Setup